luthor112/MuteHotKey/README.md

 # MuteHotKey
-Mute on Alt+F1 for keyboards without media buttons
+Mute/volume control on Alt+F1/F11/F12 for keyboards without media buttons

-Modify Line 8 to modify the hotkey.
+Modify the code to modify the hotkeys.
-The event to send is defined in Line 34.